rizinorg/cutter/docs/source/contributing/docs/building-docs.rst

 Building docs
 =======================

-This page contains how to build this Cutter documentation.
+This page explains the steps that are needed to build Cutter's documentation.

 Requirements
 ------------